Federal Reserve Chairman Ben Bernanke

 What the Federal Reserve Chairman Does

-Although it is the FOMC committee that sets and executes monetary policy, the Chairman has traditionally taken an active leadership role.
+Although it is the Federal Open Mareket Committee that sets and executes monetary policy, the Chairman has traditionally taken an active leadership role.
 Since the Chairman has four-year terms, he is expected to be more independent than an elected official who answers to voters.
-That allows the Fed to take a long-term view, and not react to short-term political pressure.
-That's because the Fed's tools, such as the Fed funds rate, act slowly over six months.
-The U.S. economy is like a large ship - it needs gradual direction.
+That allows the Fed to take a long-term view and not react to short-term political pressure.
+The Fed's tools, such as the fed funds rate, act slowly over six months.
+The U.S. economy is like a large ship; it needs gradual direction.

 Bernanke and the 2008 Financial Crisis

 Under Bernanke, the Federal Reserve made very creative use of its tools.
-Prior Chairmen used only the Fed funds rate.
+Prior Chairmen used only the fed funds rate.
 They raised it to stem inflation or lowering it to prevent a recession.
-Between September 2007-December 2008, Bernanke decisively lowered the rate ten times, from 5.25% to 0%.
+Between September 2007 and December 2008, Bernanke decisively lowered the rate 10 times, from 5.25 percent to 0 percent.
 But this wasn't enough to restore liquidity to banks panicked by defaulting subprime mortgages.
 These loans had been repackaged and sold them in mortgage-backed securities that were so complicated that no one understood who had the bad debt.

 When this wasn't enough, Bernanke created the Term Auction Facility in December 2007.
 The TAF lent billions to banks, taking on bad debt as collateral.
 The TAF was meant to be temporary until the banks marked down the bad debt and started lending to each other again.
 When this didn't happen, the TAF grew larger, reaching a peak of $1 trillion by June 2008.

 In April 2008, the Fed held its first emergency weekend meeting in 30 years to guarantee Bear Stearns' bad loans so JP Morgan would buy it.
 That prevented a default on $10 trillion in Bear Stearns' holdings, and the banking community relaxed for a few months.
-By Q2 2008, the economy was growing, and many thought the disaster was averted.
+By the second quarter of 2008, the economy was growing.
+Many thought the disaster was averted.